Lotus-Gaming-DE/wcr-extractor/README.md

 The names of factions and other categories are defined in `data/categories.json`.
 Each entry contains an `id` and a `names` dictionary with language codes as keys.
-Split-leader factions such as "Alliance & Undead" appear here as well and use the color of the first listed faction.
+Split-leader factions such as "Alliance & Undead" appear here as well.
 Traits also have a `descriptions` dictionary for localized text.
 Unit names and talent information in `data/units.json` use the same structure: every textual field is a dictionary keyed by language code.